Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Moisten the end of the cone.
 Use water or a water-soluble lubricant.

 - Gently place the tip of the cone into your stoma.
-Make sure the fit is snug, and do not force the cone.
+Make sure the fit is snug.
+Do not force the cone.
 Release the clamp on the tubing again.
 Allow the water to flow slowly into the stoma.
 This should take about 5 to 10 minutes.
 Keep the cone in place for another 10 seconds.

 - Remove the cone.
 Allow the output to drain into the irrigation sleeve for about 10 to 15 minutes.
 Dry the end of the irrigation sleeve.
 Clip the bottom of the sleeve to the top with a clasp, or close the end of the sleeve with the tail closure.
 It may take 30 to 45 minutes to drain.
 You may move around during this time.
 Empty the output from the sleeve into the toilet.
 Clean the area around the stoma with mild soap and water and pat dry.